KenTran801/responsive-portfolio/README.md

 Objective was to create a responsive portfolio with Bootstrap CSS framework.

-Portfolio site includes the following items:
+Portfolio site includes the following items acceptance criteria:
  1. Functional navbar
  2. Responsive layout
  3. Responsive images